darklang/dark/fsharp-backend/tests/httpclienttestfiles/README.md

 # Adjusting for minor differences

+In test cases, you can use some standard strings in some places to make writing test cases a little but easier.

+## `Host: HOST` header

+In the `Host` header, the string `HOST` is replaced with the appropriate host for server that's running as part of the test suite

+## `Content-Type: LENGTH` header

+In the `Content-type` header, the test suite will replace the header with the body's length.

+## `PATH` in status line

+In the status line, `PATH` is replaced by the right path to get the test server to respond to this test.

-## HOST
+## URL in code

-HOST is replaced with the appropriate host.
-In the case of a test file named "mytest", this would be something like `mytest.localhost:10005`.
-The test suite runs a test server here that listens for requests.
+In the test body, `URL` is replaced by the actual URL used in the test.